ronilcajan/celsius-converter/README.md

-# celsius_converter
+# Celcius Converter

-This template should help get you started developing with Vue 3 in Vite.
+This source code is very simple and the purpose of this is for my learning in vue 3.

 ## Recommended IDE Setup